tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 YieldLoop does not custody user funds, does not guarantee returns, and does not recognize profit that cannot be verified.
 Its sole function is to execute strategies, verify outcomes, and settle results with precision.

+4.1 No Expectation of Profit or Return

+YieldLoop is not designed, marketed, or intended to create an expectation of profit, return, or appreciation.

+Participation in a YieldLoop execution cycle does not entitle a user to:
+• Any positive outcome
+• Any minimum return
+• Any distribution
+• Any carry-forward of losses or gains

+Each execution cycle is economically independent and may result in zero surplus.
+Users participate with the understanding that execution outcomes are contingent, retrospective, and may produce no economic benefit.

+YieldLoop does not represent that participation is profitable, advantageous, or economically favorable relative to non-participation.

+---
 ## 5. Design Principles

 YieldLoop is built around a small set of non-negotiable design principles that govern every architectural, economic, and operational decision in the protocol.
 These principles exist to eliminate ambiguity, reduce systemic risk, and ensure that all reported outcomes correspond to verifiable reality.